wi73a-praktisk-web/igang-med-github-alexander-faisst/README_dag1.md

 Content in the first column | Content in the second column

 # Here starts the actual documentation, as per instruction

-wrote something in here just to be able to reupload readme, something seems to have gone sideways